Krishna-1996/Machine_Learning_starter/README.md

 <h3>3.
 SPECIALIZATION:</h3>

-<p><b>Consider specializing in a particular domain like computer vision, natural language processing, or reinforcement learning based on your interests and career goals.
+<p><b>Consider specializing in a particular domain like computer vision, natural language processing, or reinforcement learning based on your interests and career goals...
 </b> </p>